imuds/iMP/Fortran/readme_Fortran.txt

             with 3 different bio-mixing styles. (see above)
     c.
 You can plot signals with /plot/caco3_signals.py.
-        *** Note that if you want to compare different bioturbation effect, you need to repeat c, run the code, with assuming different bioturbation mode.
+        *** Note that if you want to compare different bioturbation effect, you need to repeat b, run the code, with assuming different bioturbation mode.
             (changing X in (2) above)

 6. Direct-tracking method (Section 4.2)